intentframe/intentframe/docs/threat-model.md

 # IntentFrame Threat Model

 IntentFrame is a **runtime security control plane for AI-decided actions**.
-The effect of that control plane is that it automates the human oversight you would otherwise perform manually — reading every action, applying judgment, clicking approve or reject.
-This document describes the security side of that system: what it defends against and what it does not.
+The same control plane that automates human oversight (see [README](../README.md) and [docs/architecture.md](architecture.md)) is, when viewed from the security side, a containment boundary against agent compromise.

+This document describes the security side: what the boundary protects against, what it does not, and what would refute the claim.

-It does not claim the agent LLM is safe, unjailbreakable, or aligned.
+The threat model does not claim the agent LLM is safe, unjailbreakable, or aligned.
 It assumes the agent may already be confused, compromised, prompt-injected, or hallucinating, and asks a narrower question:

 > Before this agent action touches the user's world, does it pass policy, deterministic gates, semantic review, and executor constraints?

-The system is best understood as **post-compromise containment for agent actions**, not prompt-injection prevention for the agent.
-The oversight framing is the *effect*; the containment framing is the *mechanism*.
+The system is best understood as post-compromise containment for agent actions, not prompt-injection prevention for the agent.
+Both framings — "automate oversight" and "post-compromise containment" — describe the same pipeline; the first emphasises what it does for the user, the second emphasises what it withstands from the agent.

 ---